joaovictordesouzaduarte/mercadolibre_scrapper/README.md

       ```bash
       aws configure
       ```
-      If you see somthing like the image bellow, the aws was configure correctly
+      If you see something like the image bellow, the aws was configure correctly
       ![Project Architecture](image2.png)

       2. **Run the terraform**